ibm-cloud-docs/openwhisk/openwhisk_websocket.md

 # WebSocket package
 {: #openwhisk_catalog_websocket}

-The `/whisk.system/websocket` package offers a convenient way to post messages to a WebSocket.
+The pre-installed `/whisk.system/websocket` package offers a convenient way to post messages to a WebSocket.
 {: shortdesc}

 The package includes the following actions: